Global Aviation Management Certificate Program (CAS)

 This executive education program develops high potential aviation managers into global aviation leaders by turning their aviation practice into capabilities for managing global aviation.
 It prepares participants to maintain, stream and improve insights about the aviation market, competition, customers, suppliers and regulations.
 Capacities are built with respect to challenges in project management, internal auditing, safety management and international management.

-The CAS-GAM is divided in four modules: International Management, Safety and Security Management, Auditing in Aviation and Accountable Aviation Management.
+The CAS-GAvM is divided in four modules: International Management, Safety and Security Management, Auditing in Aviation and Accountable Aviation Management.
 It is also possible to visit individual modules or single days.
 Further information you can find here.
-Some spots are still available in 2018!
+Some spots are still available in 2018 and 2019!